altdeep/causalML/syllabus.md

 * Simulating causal effects and *potential outcomes*
 * Implementation examples from forecasting

-## Applied Causal Inference: Identication and estimation of causal effects from data
+## Section 3: Applied Causal Inference; Identication and Estimation of Causal Effects from Data

-**Dates: February 27, March 5 and 12, 2020**

 The modern practice of causal inference, particularly in the tech industry, is about estimating causal effects -- i.e. quantification of how much a cause affects an outcome.
 After this section, you will be able to explain to colleagues when estimation is impossible even when they think they can crack it with enough data or a clever algorithm.
 You will be able to stand your ground in discussions about causality with Ph.D. statisticians and economists at top tech companies.
 You will have mastered the programmatic causal effect estimation.
 You will have gained the foundation needed to go deep into standard estimation methods used in practice.

+**Dates: February 27, March 5 and 12, 2020**

 **Topics**